 It all seemed a bit too utopian for me.
 Croatia is a long way away from Scandinavian social experiments, and the whole idea went stealth for two years.
 Until I went to San Francisco in 2012.

 Cohousing in the States is often about ideology, not convenience.
 Many of the projects there are ecological, religious or hippie-like communes.
 Not my cup of tea.
 However, Americans are also fond of cohousing’s smaller brother, coliving.
 Instead of building houses, a group of people just rent one and share the rooms.
 They are more than merely flatmates, because they organise and share activities.
 Whatever interest you can imagine, there is a house for that.
 Startup house, social entrepreneurs house, yoga house.
-Most of them recruit members publicly; others rely on wild rumours are the only advertising channel.
-For example, an invitation-only startup house in San Francisco accepts only entrepreneurs who have already sold their first company ‒ which is quite boring compared to a pick-up artists house or a clitoral stimulation house.
+Most of them recruit members publicly; others rely on wild rumours as the only advertising channel.
+For example, an invitation-only startup house in San Francisco accepts only entrepreneurs who have already sold their first company.
+Which is quite boring compared to a pick-up artists house or a clitoral stimulation house.
 The latter is not a joke.
 I met a guy who lived in an orgasmic meditation house (read about OM houses and 1080 Folsom Street).
 Imagine that, every morning female residents line up for a clit massage.
 Guys do the stroking for twenty minutes, everybody says thank you, and then they go off to work.
 California.

 I didn’t have the pleasure of living in an OM house, but I spent two winters in the Slovenian Startup House and Embassy SF.
 I was sceptical at first, thinking I was too old to be in roommate arrangements.
 But although there were no naked women laying around, I really enjoyed the experience.
 The cleaning lady would come once a week; we had common meals and shared food.
 Embassy SF even had a sauna, coworking space, 3D printers, bowling alley, automated food delivery and shared cars.
 I was sharing an enormous residence with interesting people for the price of a small Airbnb room.
 Impressed by my San Francisco experience, I decided to create a similar thing in Croatia ‒ a simple house for young working people, nothing niche.